junxit/us-congress-bills-111/metadata.md

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-03-16 — [House 111-2-116](votes/house-111-2-0116.md) — On Motion to Suspend the Rules and Pass — **Passed** (416–0)

 ## Actions

 - 2010-02-22 — Introduced in House
 - 2010-02-22 — Introduced in House
 - 2010-02-22 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-03-04 — Committee Consideration and Mark-up Session Held.
+- 2010-03-04 — Ordered to be Reported by Unanimous Consent.
+- 2010-03-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-15 — Considered under suspension of the rules. (consideration: CR H1406-1407)
+- 2010-03-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4628.
+- 2010-03-15 — Mr. Lynch moved to suspend the rules and pass the bill.
+- 2010-03-16 — Considered as unfinished business. (consideration: CR H1481)
+- 2010-03-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 116). (text: CR 3/15/2010 H1406)
+- 2010-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 0 (Roll no. 116).(text: CR 3/15/2010 H1406)